Hieliksuslik/LearningC-SharpProjects/README.md

 # LearningC-SharpProjects
-A collection of C# projects to help document learning the C# language and to further improve my programming skills using the language.
+## About this repo:
+- This repository will hold the C# projects that I feel don't warrant a repo of their own.
+- I hope to use this to document my progression of learning C#, no matter how long it takes.